Linux Server Planning and Configuration Essentials

 /dev/tty | Refers to the current terminal; writing to it outputs to screen |

-/proc — the process virtual filesystem. /proc is not stored on disk; it is created and destroyed dynamically by the kernel.
-Each running process has a subdirectory /proc/<PID>/ containing virtual files like cmdline, status, and the standard streams (stdin, stdout, stderr).
+/proc (for the process virtual filesystem) is not stored on disk; it is created and destroyed dynamically by the kernel.
+Each running process has a subdirectory /proc/<PID>/ containing virtual files like cmdline, status, and file descriptor links under /proc/<PID>/fd/ (for example, file descriptors 0, 1, and 2 correspond to stdin, stdout, and stderr).
 The /proc/sys/ subtree exposes many kernel tuning parameters.
 Because the data is hard to read directly, higher-level tools like top, ps, and htop parse it for you.
 For example, /proc/1/stat contains the state information for PID 1 (systemd).

 Inspecting Disks and Usage